nanthagabriel/nanthagabriel/README.md

 From Indie to Netflix, I’ve spent decades telling stories.
 I dropped out at 13, but never stopped learning.
 Now at 43, I’m telling a different kind of story, this time with data.
 Today, I’m diving headfirst into computer science

 I am learning something new everyday and i'm excited see what's ahead.
 I Feel like the last caveman who thinks he discovered fire.
-My journey is one of growth and resilience, fueled by a dark past with no pun to the dramatics.

 This repository is my roadmap to becoming a **Storyteller**, using data to craft narratives that captivate and more importantly to inform.

-The people around me say it’s a long shot, but hey, I’m the one taking aim and if there’s one thing the film industry has taught me, it’s perseverance. **I don't need luck when can I have algorithms.**

 I’ll be updating progress and my practices here.